 With its glorious history of Rajputs, endowed with magnificent forts and palaces, invincible architecture and a lot more, Rajasthan is known as the land of royalty and kingdoms.

-But did you know that due to hostile desert environments and continuous warfare, the people started to invest in gold and precious handmade jewellery to secure their future?
+But did you know that in earlier times in Rajasthan, due to hostile desert environments and continuous warfare, the people started to invest in gold and precious jewellery to secure their future?
 The warrior clan of the Rajputs in Rajasthan made a lavish use of the jewellery encrusted weapons that signified the sanctity of their caste and enhanced their social status.

-Here’s everything you need to know about the glorious traditional jewellery of Rajasthan.
+Here’s everything you need to know about the different Types of Jewellery from Rajasthan

-Rajasthan is well known for its tribal jewellery as well.
+Rajasthan is well known for its tribal jewellery.
 The tribal groups of Rajasthan adorn colourful and weighty ornaments, decorated with coins, shells, beads and metallic mesh which make them distinguishable at the very first glance.
 Also, the Banjara tribes of Rajasthan wear embellished belts around their waists to complement their tribal banjara look.

 Tokariya/antique tribal old silver hoops are well known among the tribal individuals in Rajasthan.
 Antique silver jewellery with a hint of Banjara/tribal appeal is gaining major points in the fashion industry.